Dispatch9001/shadventure/README.md

 # shadventure

 This repo is a basic text adventure written purely in shell scripts.
-It is designed to run on any Unix-like OS using your built in shell.
+It is designed to run on any Unix-like OS using your built-in shell.

+A simple Windows installer has also been included, which will run it through a temporary Git Bash installation to simulate a Unix shell enviroment.

 You are welcome to use this as a template for your own game, although please do credit me and/or this repo.

 ## TODO